 Jennifer Fearing, President

-Recognized by many as the “go-to” lobbyist for nonprofits, Jennifer authored a chapter on nonprofit lobbying is included in a new textbook published by Kendall-Hunt entitled A Practitioner’s Guide to Lobbying and Advocacy in California.
-She also has penned numerous opinion editorials published by many California newspapers and frequently engages local, state and national media (earned and editorial).
-Jennifer has been named multiple times by Capitol Weekly as one of the 100 most powerful people in the California capitol community.
+Jennifer Fearing founded Fearless Advocacy — a Sacramento-based advocacy firm specializing in advancing the policy agendas of mission-based and cause-oriented organizations — in November 2014.
+Over her nearly two decades of lobbying, Jennifer has helped nonprofit clients pursue hundreds of state and local legislative and regulatory successes.
+Recognized by many as the “go-to” nonprofit lobbyist, Jennifer authored the chapter on nonprofit lobbying in A Practitioner’s Guide to Lobbying and Advocacy in California, and has been named multiple times by Capitol Weekly as one of the 100 most powerful people in the California capitol community.
 In 2019, she was honored with a Golden Bear Legislative Award for “Public Interest Lobbyist of the Year.”
+She holds degrees from UC Davis and Harvard’s Kennedy School of Government.

 Jeanie Ward-Waller, Director of Transportation Advocacy